-The end of life date for BIND 9.14 has not yet been determined.
-For those needing long term support, the current Extended Support Version (ESV) is BIND 9.11, which will be supported until at least December 2021.
-See https://www.isc.org/downloads/software-support-policy/for details of ISC's software support policy.
+BIND 9.16 has replaced 9.14 as the current stable version.
+This BIND release is the last one in the BIND 9.14 release train.
+For those needing long-term support, the current Extended Support Version (ESV) is BIND 9.11, which will be supported until at least December 2021.
+See https://kb.isc.org/docs/aa-00896 for details of ISC's software support policy.